 Homemade Spicy Hot Cocoa

 1 cup + 1/4 cup full-fat milk (dairy or dairy-free like homemade coconut milk and homemade almond milk)

-1 1/2 tablespoons raw sugar
+1 1/2 tablespoons raw, organic sugar

 1 teaspoon of powdered sugar

 1/4 teaspoon of cinnamon powder (I love THIS ceylon cinnamon powder)

 2-3 pinches of cayenne pepper

 1 pinch of sea salt (I recommend Pink Himalayan, Celtic or Utah sourced salt)

-Whipped cream or marshmallows (optional)
+Homemade whipped cream or homemade marshmallows (optional)

 Notes & Tips

-Make sure to use 100% cacao powder, not a hot cocoa or sipping chocolate mix.
+- Make sure to use 100% cacao powder, NOT a hot cocoa or sipping chocolate mix.

-For traditional hot cocoa, simply leave out the cinnamon, cayenne pepper and salt.
+- For traditional hot cocoa, simply leave out the cinnamon, cayenne pepper and salt.